 By navigating the information contained within this database, a rival company could gain the upper hand on Option Way, replicate their business model, and undercut them.
 This may result in a loss of revenue that would be difficult to recover from.

 How are customers affected by this leak to trust Option Way with their data again?
 If a malicious hacker gained access to this database - which only takes a web browser - who knows what they’re doing with the information they sold.

 These will be the concerns on many Option Way customers’ minds after reading about the data breach.

 It will be up to Option Way to regain the trust of their customers, and attract new ones, in light of our discovery.

 Advice from the Experts

-The owners of Option Way could have avoided this leak, had they taken some basic security precautions.
-While the information we found could still have made it into the hands of criminal hackers, we suggest the following to Option Way:
+Had the owners of Option Way implemented some fundamental security precautions, they could have averted this leak.
+Even though the information we discovered might have still fallen into the hands of criminal hackers, we advise the following to Option Way: